nanddeepn/nanddeepn.github.io/_posts/2020-02-21-pre-allocate-space-for-spfx-application-customizer.md

 }
 ```

 This method will return us the text to be added to the Top placeholder.
-Now, let us use this method inside \_renderPlaceHolders.
+Now, let us use this method inside `_renderPlaceHolders`.

 ```typescript
 private _renderPlaceHolders(): void {